erasromani/FinalProjectDRL.github.io/index.md

   <img width="400" height="300" src=images/result.png>
 </p>

 Therefore, more and more researches begin to apply DRL to solve dynamic PPDTW.
-Amazon sets a reinforcement learning benchmarks for online pick up and delivery problem \[[]\]
+Amazon sets a reinforcement learning benchmarks for online pick up and delivery problem \[[4]\] and

 ### Markdown